Skip to main content

 Frequently Asked Questions

-Ed25519 is recommended for most uses.
-It's modern, fast, has small keys, and is highly secure.
-Use RSA only if you need compatibility with older systems.
+Ed25519 for most use cases — it's fast, secure, and produces small keys.
+Use RSA 4096 if you need compatibility with very old systems.

 Should I add a passphrase?